Nekoraru22/wplace-alerter/README.md

 # How to use
 1. Fill the `data/arts_template.json` file with the desired configuration, including the Discord webhook URL and the arts to track.
 2. Change the `data/arts_template.json` file to `data/arts.json` to start tracking the specified arts.
+3. Create a environment with `python -m venv venv` and activate it (`.\venv\Scripts\activate` on Windows or `source venv/bin/activate` on MacOS/Linux).
+4. Install the required packages using `pip install -r requirements.txt`.
-3. Run the `main.py` script to start the art tracking process.
+5. Run the `main.py` script to start the art tracking process.

 ## How to fill the template